nschorgh/CaveXML/README.md

    [`cavexml.md`](./cavexml.md)	  (explains the CaveXML standard)
    `cavexml.xsd`		  (XML Schema Definition of CaveXML)
-   `Utilities/cavexml-validate2.py`   (Python program that validates requirements not implemented in cavexml.xsd)
    `allcaves-database.xml`  (Master version of the database in native format)
    `allcaves-database.json` (JSON version of the database generated from the XML version)
    `allcaves-database.csv`  (csv version of the database generated from the XML version)